 Calm technology has three basic characteristics.

+- Calm technologies shift the focus of our attention to the periphery.
 This technological orientation can be achieved either by smoothly and easily shifting from the center to the periphery and back, or by transferring more details to the periphery.
 An example is a video conference that, by comparison to a telephone conference, enables us to attune to nuances of body posture and facial expression that would otherwise be inaccessible.

 These characteristics are important features when enforcing calm data processing technologies.
 One example of increasing technological calmness is the use of liquid crystal display (LCD) instead of cathode-ray tube (CRT).
 Using such technology has influences our attention, which leads to an increase of our ability to easily adjust to the environment.